What makes a good window, and what makes a great one?

 Wood, aluminum and vinyl are the most common materials for replacement windows.
 Most people choose vinyl for its impressive insulating qualities, easy maintenance and numerous color and style choices, as well as its overall lower cost.
 More vinyl windows are sold for replacement projects than any other type of window.

 Look for high quality materials.
-With vinyl windows, an environmentally friendly foam insulation in the frame can make a big difference.
+With vinyl windows, an environmentally friendly foam insulation in the frame and sashes can make a big difference.
 Also, installation is critical – a poor seal to the existing wall will ruin the energy efficiency of any window.

 Look for multiple panes, argon or krypton gas fillings between panes, and advanced “Low-e” coatings.
 These help let light and beauty in while reducing interior fading and keeping hot or cold weather out.
 It’s also important to check a window’s Solar Heat Gain Coefficient.
 Sunlight brings heat into your home, and depending on the season and where you live, this can either help or hurt your energy bill.